Comments are off for this post

 • Dallas earned an A+ for its health and safety, tax, and labor regulations.

-• Small businesses say that hiring is significantly easier in Dallas than in neighboring Fort Worth – Dallas earned a B+ for ease of hiring while Fort Worth earned a D+.
+• Small businesses say hiring is significantly easier in Dallas than in neighboring Fort Worth – Dallas earned a B+ for ease of hiring, while Fort Worth earned a D+.

-• The top rated cities overall were Colorado Springs, Boise, Houston, Austin, and Louisville.
-The lowest rated were Sacramento, Providence, Buffalo, Bridgeport, and San Diego.
+• The top-rated cities were Colorado Springs, Boise, Houston, Austin, and Louisville.
+Sacramento, Providence, Buffalo, Bridgeport, and San Diego were the lowest rated.

 2014 Thumbtack.com Small Business Friendliness Survey: Methodology & Analysis